n-deleforge/links-wallet/README.md

 ## What is it ?
 This is a personal exercice to progress with Symphony.
-It is currently ongoing and not made for productive environnement.
+It is currently ongoing and not made for production environnement.
-Anyway, it is possible to try in local developpement environnement.